MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 In this quickstart, you'll add Azure Information Protection to the Azure portal, confirm the protection service is activated, create default labels if you don't already have labels, and view the policy settings for Azure Information Protection.

-You can finish this quickstart in 5 minutes.
+You can finish this quickstart in less than 10 minutes.

 ## Prerequisites